LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use a PC or Windows computer to build?

-You can build Loop using just a browser on any device: [Browser Build](../gh-actions/gh-overview.md).
+You can build Loop using just a browser on any device: [Build with Browser](../gh-actions/gh-overview.md).

 If you want to use [Build with *Mac*](../build/overview.md), there is a hacked way of installing macOS on a Windows computer called a **Virtual Machine**.
 [This link](https://macosvmware.tech.blog/) provides some helpful information.
 This **Virtual Machine** method will not work on PCs that have AMD processors, only Intel.
 Double check that your computer uses an Intel processor before attempting the virtual machine method.
 If you want to try this, there are mentors on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) who can assist.